me-Kundan/Flask_Todo_App/README.md

 # Flask_Todo_App
-A basic ToDo app using Flask
+A simple Flask-based Task Manager with user authentication and task CRUD operations.
+Built using Flask, SQLite, SQLAlchemy, Bootstrap, and Jinja2.